aferg44/csc1254-sp2016/info/grading.rst

 ======================

 Problems may be itemized (broken into parts).
 Each coding item counts for no, half, or full credit.
-If an item is not a coding item (e.g. short answer), then it earns either no credit or full credit.
-If any item is worth 1 point, then if the solution is totally correct, it earns 1 point, otherwise 0.
-If a problem is not itemized, it earns no, half, or full credit.
-If a problem is itemized, the point count for each item indicated in-line in brackets following the item description.
-The total point counts for all problems are indicated before the problem statement.
+If an item is not a coding item (e.g. short answer), or if it is worth only 1 point, then it earns either no credit or full credit.
+The point count for each item/problem is indicated in-line in brackets following the item description.
 The following problem is not itemized:

  [4] Write a Hello, world! program.
 Call the program ``hello.cpp``.